Baby Ecology book is here! Learn more

 Fabric squares cut to make cloth wipes

-If you are using flannel, you don’t have to finish the edges - flannel does not unravel much.
+If you are using flannel, you don’t have to finish the edges: flannel does not unravel much.
 However, you can finish the edges using a serger (overlocker) or an overcasting stitch on a regular sewing machine.
 You can also sew two squares of flannel together for double-thickness if you like.

 If you are using cotton or bamboo terry towel, finish the edges using a serger or an overcasting stitch on a regular sewing machine.
 And you are done!